 In 2015, major breakthroughs and innovations in rural reforms had been made in the following areas:

 Allowing for the exploration of mechanisms for the compensated transfer of contracted land rights and the compensated relinquishing of housing built on collective land.
 In the documents published by the Central Committee regarding deepening rural reforms, mechanisms for the compensated voluntary forgoing of and usage of housing on collective land was brought into the spotlight for the first time.
 The document also allowed exploring the compensated transfer of contracted land rights.
-This document is a breakthrough in rural reforms, it gives more autonomy to rural residents and is helps to deepen marketization reforms.
+This document is a breakthrough in rural reforms.
+It gives more autonomy to rural residents and is helps to deepen marketization reforms.
 Perfecting regulations regarding the division of land ownership rights, contracting rights and usage rights enhances rural property rights reforms and holds historical significance to the modernization of the agriculture industry as well as bringing prosperity to farmers.
 It also has a positive effect on the development of a dynamic rural economy based on private businesses.

 Developing demonstrative rural cooperatives allows for the bold exploration and development of reforms in rural business organizations.
 This allows farmers to share in the profits from the industrial chain and is of fundamental importance to efforts in raising farmers’ income.
 In 2015, the Central Committee published a document which clearly proposed the establishment of demonstrative rural cooperatives.
 These cooperatives no longer focus on the quantities of agricultural-production-centered cooperatives built, but rather, it focuses on the cooperatives’ structural reforms and raises cooperatives’ quality.
-It takes the original agricultural-production-only cooperatives and turn them into demonstrative cooperatives which partakes in profits made in industrial chains such as agricultural services, manufacturing, and the movement of products through the supply chain.
+It takes the original agricultural-production-only cooperatives and turns them into demonstrative cooperatives which partake in profits made in industrial chains such as agricultural services, manufacturing, and the movement of products through the supply chain.
 This major adjustment in rural reform policies will make it more convenient to integrate knowledge of modernizing agriculture taken from Europe and America.
 And, if these reforms succeed, they will provide institutional and systematic protection for the modernization of China’s agriculture.

-Adjusting household registration transferal policies, taking a human-centered approach to urbanization, and realizing the unification of urban and rural regions.
+Adjusting household registration transfer policies, taking a human-centered approach to urbanization, and realizing the unification of urban and rural regions.
 In accordance with the reform goal of unifying urban and rural regions, in 2015, the Central Committee, State Council and various local governments proposed a series of opinions and detailed implementation plans.
 Included in these documents are issues such as the integration of rural and urban household registration mechanisms, the comprehensive implementation of the residential permit system, and the steady expansion of the coverage of basic public services such as urban compulsory education, employment services, basic pension medical insurance systems for local long-term residents.

 In rural reforms, the perfecting of village governance mechanisms is of vital importance to the deepening of rural reforms and is significant to the modernization of rural governance system and governance capabilities.
 Relevant opinion documents on reforms clearly states that rural governance mechanism reforms should be based on rural residents’ autonomy, adapt to the new phenomenon of floating population, allow for the participation of non-local participants when it comes to public issues, expand democracy, allow for the exploration of a separation between cooperatives and the enterprises under the cooperatives, enhance the harmonious development of rural regions and improve societal management levels.